 landfill, major river tributaries or our oceans.

-Plastic of all forms is not a renewable resource, not sustainable and not recycleable as we are led to believe.1 The United Kingdom (and
+The plastic in all forms is not a renewable resource, not sustainable and not recyclable as we are led to believe.1 The United Kingdom (and

 We have to act now to try and clear up some of the appalling damage we have made to the ocean.. and

 Bury it, Burn it, Dump it

 Unrecycled waste, waste of little value, is buried in the ground.
 Covered up and long forgotten for future generations to mull over.
 Waste is dropped into a large furnace for fuel, the

 resulting heat generates steam to power our towns and cities, our factories.

 Say nothing of the toxic fumes released as we consume.
 Our cells mutate.
 Our body's degrade.